octower/octower/doc/01-basic-usage.md

 This will generate the directory tree and an octower.json used for server configuration.

-@TODO : explain the directory tree and concept of enabled release and shared folde (or add this information on a dedicated page).
+@TODO : explain the directory tree and concept of enabled release and shared folder (or add this information on a dedicated page).

 ## Your first deployment